I didn’t realize I was tapping my nails until Vikas gave me a desperate look from across the desk.

 “The occupancy forecast changed,” Josh said.
 “We have stronger confidence in the new answer, but it’s not as high.”

 Vikas leaned in.
 “Alicia . . . ,” he started.
-I looked at the thinning hair on the top of his head.
+I narrowed my eyes towards the thinning hair on the top of his head.
 He sat back.
-I held up a hand and spoke into the phone.
+I held up a hand.

 “Josh—I don’t understand.
 How did it change?
 How did you get it so wrong?”

-“No,” Vikas interrupted, correcting his analyst, “They said they were doing a five-year with a two-year renewal and then pushed it to a one-year renewal at the tenant’s option.
+“No,” Vikas interrupted, “They said they were doing a five-year with a two-year renewal and then pushed it to a one-year renewal at the tenant’s option.
 Some of the leases weren’t locked down.
 Isn’t an issue for the anchor tenants but might be for the smaller spaces.”

 “Reduced by 300 bps,” Josh answered.